Information for Guest Groups

 Our standing cancellation policy dictates that any event cancelled fewer than 90 days prior its start is subject to a cancellation fee equal to the deposit made.
 It also states that events may be rescheduled by approval of the Executive Director with a small financial penalty (see your group’s contract for the complete cancellation policy details).

-In light of the uncertainty surrounding COVID-19, we are extending the following temporary adjustments to our cancellation policy:
+In light of the uncertainty surrounding COVID-19, we are extending the following temporary adjustments to our cancellation policy for groups that booked prior to the onset of the pandemic:

 - Reschedule of reservations: Guest groups may transfer their non-refundable deposit to a similar-sized reservation within the next 12 months at no penalty.